mouadja02/bitcoin-1h-price/README.md

 The complete historical dataset from 2015-2025 is available in the `btc-hourly-price_2015_2025.csv` file.
 This contains all hourly OHLCV data for the entire period.

 ### Accessing Recent Data
-Daily snapshots of the most recent 24 hours are available in files named `btc_last_YYYY-MM-DD.csv`.
+Daily snapshots of the most recent 24 hours are available in files named `btc_ohclv_YYYY-MM-DD.csv`.
 Each file contains exactly 24 hours of data.

 ### Querying Snowflake Data
 You can use SQL to query the historical data in Snowflake: